zama-ai/concrete/docs/dev/contributing.md

 ### Conformance.

-Each commit to **Concrete Numpy** should conform to the standards decided by the team.
+Each commit to **Concrete-Numpy** should conform to the standards decided by the team.
 Conformance can be checked using the following command:

 ```shell
 make pcc